 - Give credit for research or facts you have used (identify the author).

 - Show that you are a serious resource for information (the principle being that if you quote others, they may choose to quote you).

 - As an aid to your search keywords and improve ranking.

-Overall, it must be said that links are about building a community which involves your peers, which is also one of the purposes of reblogging.
-If you wish yo be taken seriously as a blog writer then adding links to your work is essential.
+Overall, links are about building a community which involves your peers.
+If you wish to be taken seriously as a blog writer then adding links to your work is essential.